-Shereka Wright, former collegiate standout at Purdue and member of the WNBA, enters her second season at Alabama as assistant coach and recruiting coordinator.
+Shereka Wright, former collegiate standout at Purdue and member of the WNBA, enters her third season at Alabama as assistant coach and recruiting coordinator.
 Wright works primarily with the guards and also assists with scouting.

 In her first season in Tuscaloosa, the Crimson Tide had several notables including the most Southeastern Conference wins since the 2001-02 season with seven, as well as its highest seed in the conference tournament since 1999.
 Alabama collected its first win in Lexington against Kentucky since 2002, its first against Georgia since 2004, snapping a 23-game losing streak to the Lady Bulldogs, and the first in program history at Vanderbilt's Memorial Gym.